Alan Coates: Medical training and practice

 Coates graduated from the University of Melbourne in 1966 with a Bachelor of Medicine, Bachelor of Surgery (MBBS) degree and trained in internal medicine and immunology at the Royal Melbourne Hospital and the Walter and Eliza Hall Institute for Medical Research in Australia, then at the Wisconsin Clinical Cancer Center in the United States.
-He returned to Australia in 1978 and for 25 years was a medical oncologist at the Royal Prince Alfred Hospital, Sydney.
+He returned to Australia in 1978 and was a medical oncologist at the Royal Prince Alfred Hospital, Sydney.
 In 1985, he was appointed Associate Professor in Cancer Medicine in the University of Sydney.
 Since 1998 he has been a Clinical Professor at that university in the School of Public Health.
 He is an accredited statistician (AStat) with the Statistical Society of Australia and is a Fellow of the Royal Australasian College of Physicians (FRACP).

 Cancer research

-Professor Coates' research specialises in melanoma, breast cancer and tumour immunology.
+Coates' research specialises in melanoma, breast cancer and tumour immunology.
 He is a visiting scientist at the Garvan Institute of Medical Research and the Kinghorn Cancer Centre in Sydney.
 His collaborations with international organisations in clinical trials include the European Institute of Oncology, Milan, and the Dana–Farber Cancer Institute in Boston, USA.

 During his term as CEO of the Australian Cancer Council he was responsible for reports to Australia's National Health and Medical Research Council, Senate Inquiries and briefing the Minister for Health.

-Professor Coates was until 2015 a co-chair of the biennial St. Gallen Breast Cancer Conference and one of the primary authors of its resulting "consensus paper", a publication that is the "...clinically useful updated breast cancer treatment consensus for the majority of patients treated outside of clinical trials (>90%) in most countries."
+Coates was until 2015 a co-chair of the biennial St. Gallen Breast Cancer Conference and one of the primary authors of its resulting "consensus paper", a publication that is the "...clinically useful updated breast cancer treatment consensus for the majority of patients treated outside of clinical trials (>90%) in most countries."

-His published research papers appear across a wide range of journals, among which are Annals of Oncology, Breast Cancer Research and Treatment, Journal of Clinical Oncology, The Lancet Oncology and The New England Journal of Medicine.
+His published research papers appear in Annals of Oncology, Breast Cancer Research and Treatment, Journal of Clinical Oncology, The Lancet Oncology and The New England Journal of Medicine.